simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 As with many aspects of Prosperous Universe, it depends on your scenario.
 Many in the community, however, suggest when starting that you:
 - Set **Reactor Usage** (FTL Drive) to minimum
 - Set **Fuel Usage** (STL Drive) to a few ticks above minimum and modify the slider until it makes sense
-- Ensure you are available (i.e. not asleep) when the ship lands
+- Ensure you’re available (i.e. not asleep) when the ship lands

 ### I bought something on the CX (Commodity Exchange) but I can't find it.
 Where did it go?